minhnimble/learning-notes/books/writing-well.md

   - Read menus and catalogues and second- class mail.
   - Nose about in obscure crannies of the newspaper, like the Sunday real estate section → you can tell the temper of a society by what patio accessories it wants.

-Here’s the opening sentence of seven memorable nonfiction books:
+Here's the opening sentence of seven memorable nonfiction books:
 - "In the beginning God created heaven and earth". `—THE BIBLE`
 - "In the summer of the Roman year 699, now described as the year 55 before the birth of Christ, the Proconsul of Gaul, Gaius Julius Caesar, turned his gaze upon Britain". `—WINSTON S. CHURCHILL, A HISTORY OF THE ENGLISH-SPEAKING PEOPLES`
 - "Put this puzzle together and you will find milk, cheese and eggs, meat, fish, beans and cereals, greens, fruits and root vegetables—foods that contain our essential daily needs". `—IRMA S. ROMBAUER, JOY OF COOKING`